justingrant94/projec2-Bobs-Burger/README.md

 **Collaborator:**
 Nicholas Botorog.

 This was a 48hour hackathon challenge in which we worked in pairs to build a React app which used a public API.
-Aromi and I chose to create a Final Space index, consisting of the characters and a list which would open a new window to watch the selected episode.
+Nicholas and I chose to create a Final Space index, consisting of the characters and a list which would open a new window to watch the selected episode.

 **Brief**
 **1.** Consume a public API